CyclopsMC/CommonCapabilitiesAPI/README.md

 ## CommonCapabilitiesAPI

 API for the [CommonCapabilities](https://github.com/CyclopsMC/CommonCapabilities) mod.
+This API simply contains various capabilities that can be used by any mod.

 ### Contributing
 * New Capabilities should first be discussed through an RFC issue.